darena67/rvtaxgroup/content/blog/cannabis-dispensary-profit-margin.md

   So, if you think you will be an instant millionaire by opening a dispensary, you are wrong.
 However, there are ways around it.
 One way is to increase your sales and keep non-deductible operating expenses low.
 Consider opening up new locations or increasing client traffic to the established location.
 There are a couple of strategies that would allow you to deduct some of the operating expenses too, but you will need CPA guidance to execute those strategies.

   Even though cannabis dispensaries are not the most profitable business currently, the legalization of marijuana is coming.
 By creating your business now, you will have better chances of establishing yourself in the market and position yourself for a good future cash flow.
-I am attaching a calculator that you can use to get an estimated number of cash that a dispensary will bring after you pay off taxes and operating expenses.
+I am attaching a calculator that you can use to get an estimated idea of cash that a dispensary will bring after you pay off taxes and operating expenses.

-***Now*** let's ***talk about Break-Even Analysis***
+***Now*** ***let's*** ***talk about Break-Even Analysis***

  Break-Even is a formula used to calculate the number of sales your business needs to become profitable.
 The break-even point happens when your sales equal your costs, and your earned income is zero.
 Reaching this point sooner than later makes it better for the business since you know you are continuing to make a profit.
 This number also tells you when you are finally done paying off your business and are in the profit zone.

 ![Break Even Point calculation ](../assets/break-even-analysis.png "Break Even Point calculation ")

   There are a couple of ways to calculate the break-even point.
 I designed my break-even formula specifically for cannabis dispensaries.
-It includes an allowance for tax expenses and a deductible portion of operating expenses **[(read about what could be deducted here](https://redeyecpa.com/blog/what-can-i-deduct-as-a-cannabis-reseller/)).** To use this formula, you will need to open the Operating Net Profit and Break-Even Analysis calculators here **<https://1drv.ms/x/s!AselSA_JkDMsjBVAcl3eOyQrQ5T8?e=axqiSZ>**
+It includes an allowance for tax expenses and a deductible portion of operating expenses **[(read about what could be deducted here](https://redeyecpa.com/blog/what-can-i-deduct-as-a-cannabis-reseller/)).** To use this formula, you will need to open the Operating Net Profit and Break-Even Analysis calculators **[here](https://1drv.ms/x/s!AselSA_JkDMsjBfRjuxwB97GbUwF?e=KXf0oU)**

-Enter your average monthly operating expenses and run the Goal Seek function in excel.
+In the excel document, enter your average monthly operating expenses and run the Goal Seek function in excel.
 To run Goal Seek, go to Data-->What is Analysis-->Goal Seek.
 Then set up a cell to the values shown in the picture

 ![Goal Seek Settings](../assets/goal-seek.png "Goal Seek Settings")